We have received some questions about this topic and we feel the need to address it. The question is:

 Use croquis templates

 It will be a huge advantage for you to have drawing skills.
 Not only to articulate your own designs but also for when your team grows.
 When you have to read an employed or contracted design’s work you will know the thinking of it, you know what and how to “see”.
 This is eventually the most important skill, to be able to SEE.
 See what’s going to be, see what the design is going to look like in the intended material, with the intended details and trims.
-To visualise how the garment is going to move, to behave and to feel.
+To visualize how the garment is going to move, to behave and to feel.

 If designing is not a part of your background, don’t underestimate the need for a designer involved in your brand.
 After all, apparel design and the products are the core of your business.